Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

     }
 ```

-The `Tizen` operating system may resume `Lifecycle` application if it not was terminated.
-Data updating is restored using the `SensorAccelerometer.Start()` method.
-The application main window now should be visible.
+The Tizen operating system may resume `Lifecycle` application, if it was not terminated.
+The data updating is restored using the `SensorAccelerometer.Start()` method.
+The application main window should be visible now:

 ```csharp
     protected override void OnResume()